arezd/Satrap/README.md

-# arp-spoof
+# Satrap

-Simple ARP spoofer
+Satrap is a simple ARP spoofer, to perform man-in-the middle attacks with ARP poisoning.